Fear & Loathing in Budgens

 Posted by Mitch on 31st October 2011

-Yesterday morning I went to the local mini-supermarket for a little impromptu shopping.
-You know, the normal stuff you need on a Sunday, like tomatoes, cheese, eggs, milk, a newspaper, salami, a melon and no chocolate.
+You know, the normal stuff you need on a Sunday; like tomatoes, cheese, eggs, milk, a newspaper, salami, a melon and no chocolate.

 I mention the ‘no chocolate’ thing, as getting to the checkout without putting any in my basket was something of an achievement.

-So there I am, standing in the queue at the checkout when I get hit by the B.O.
+So there I am, standing in the queue at the checkout when I get hit by the BO.

-The guy in front of me stinks.
 He stinks like 3 cement mixers who haven’t showered for a month.
-I’m intrigued as to what sort of human can smell this bad so I take a closer look.
+I’m intrigued as to what sort of human can smell this bad so I shuffle a little to my right so I can get a better look.

 But the full extent of Farrah Man’s horror still lay ahead of me.